craftercms/docs/source/developers/content-type-page.rst

     :align: center
     :width: 50%

-Enter a Display Label and content type name for your new page template, then select **Page** as Type and then click on the **Create** button
+Enter a Display Label and content type name for your new page content type, then select **Page** as Type and then click on the **Create** button

 .. figure:: /_static/images/templates/templates-create-new-filled.png
     :alt: Template Create New Type Dialog
     :align: center
     :width: 35%

 We'll now start to construct the layout of the page.
-A template has three ingredients: the model, the view and the controller.
+A content type has three ingredients: the model, the view and the controller.

 ^^^^^
 Model